 A: A local practitioner is a practicing or recently retired educator who is nominated by the provider to serve on the Quality Review Team.
 The local practitioner completes AAQEP’s volunteer training (Modules 1 and 3) and is a full member of the review team, contributing a deep knowledge of the providers’ programs, local school dynamics, and the state education system.

 Q: What does a site visit cost?

-A: Site visit costs include a flat fee of $10,000 (for the 2019-20 academic year) plus travel expenses for members of the Quality Review Team.
+A: Site visit costs include a flat fee of $10,000 (through the 2021-22 academic year) plus travel expenses for members of the Quality Review Team.